envi-idl/ExampleModels/README.md

 - **Comparing Classification Methods**: Nice model that compares four different classification methods on a single raster and ENVI ROI.

+- **Dark Subtraction with Mask Support**: Example model that performs dark subtraction on a raster and supports masked pixels.

 - **Find Minerals**: Example that demonstrates how to map minerals in a hyperspectral image using ENVI's hyperspectral tools.
 Alunite and Kaolinite are mapped in this example.

 - **Generate Contour Lines**: This simple example generates contour lines on a raster using ISODATAClassification and is an example of how you can use algorithms in ENVI for different applications.